combinatrix-ai/PromptTrail/README.md

 ## Design Principles

 - If you know what is LLM, you must be able to use PromptTrail.
-  - Unified interface
+- Agent (Flow) as Code
--  Agent/Control flow that can be written in one place by code
+  - Agent that can be written in one place by code
     - Hook-based agent definition like PyTorch Lightning
+- Provide an easy way to debug prompt program
+  - Turn-based execution
+  - Record everything for later inspection
+  - Easy to read error messages with template id, hook name etc... is included
+- Intuitive and explicit (but sometimes convention)
   - Everything evolves fast here.
 You can't be sure what is right now.
 So explicit is better than implicit.
 Code is better than document.
     - No hidden templates and configurations
     - Every parameter should be passed explicitly and be able to understood by types
       - Easy to work with on VSCode and JetBrains IDEs
   - Everything must be clear by class inhetitance and types.
 I don't want to read docs.
     - Unified access to templates, parameters of agents
     - Hook-based agent definition
     - More default values

 ## Next